 Reissuing your bill

-If we accept your self read and issue an adjusted bill, it will be issued for the same billing period as the original bill within 5 business days, even if your read was taken after the original billing period.
+If we accept your self read and issue an adjusted bill, it will be issued for the same billing period as the original bill, even if your read was taken after the original billing period.
 The bill will still show as an estimate even though it is billed on your read.

 What happens if we don’t accept the read you have provided?